 The main Hendrix attraction in Seattle is his statue on Broadway in Capitol Hill.

-Originally commissioned by AEI Music in 1996, the statue was created by a local artist Daryl Smith whose shop was based in the Fremont neighborhood.
+AEI Music tapped local artist Daryl Smith whose shop was based in the Fremont neighborhood.

-Hendrix’s pose is one pictured in a famous photograph from the Monterey Pop Festival in 1967 where he famously lit his guitar on fire.
-Hendrix was left-handed, but played a right-handed guitar strung backwards, a detail the artist got right.
+Hendrix’s pose is from the 1967 Monterey Pop Festival where he famously lit his guitar on fire.
+Hendrix was left-handed, but played a right-handed guitar strung backwards.
+A detail the artist got right.

-If you’re looking for a few more ways to get your Jimi fix, visit the Experience Music Project (known as the EMP).
+If you’re looking for a few more ways to get your Jimi fix, visit MoPOP (formerly the EMP).
 Also, you could visit Garfield High School, where Jimi was expelled for poor grades and spotty attendance.
 Other notable alumni from Garfield are Quincy Jones, Bruce Lee and Macklemore.